MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-a-com-component-to-an-application.md

 1. Click **Start**, click **Programs**, click [!INCLUDE[btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click **BizTalk Server Administration**.

-2. In the console tree, expand [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] Administration, expand the BizTalk group, expand Applications, and then expand the application to which you want to add a COM component.
+2. In the console tree, expand BizTalk Server Administration, expand the BizTalk group, expand Applications, and then expand the application to which you want to add a COM component.

 3. Right-click the **Resources** folder, point to **Add**, and then click **Resources**.